With the coming of the digital age, customer data and business insights have become widely available for online retailers thanks to three forces:

 Artificial intelligent technologies are now recognized both by academic researchers and companies for powering highly effective product recommendation engines.
 One of the largest German jewelry retailers, applied SmartOSC’s artificial intelligence service that allows them to predict user interests after 2 to 3 clicks.
 The insights are then applied to their product recommendation engine, which has resulted in a 20% increase in the number of recommended products customers add to their cart, bringing in 10% of total product sales to the company.

 Artificial intelligence technology doesn’t just utilize the current user’s data, but also leverages on what it has learnt from the industry to make it more effective.
 Product recommendations are just one way to personalize experiences and optimize sales.
-Exclusive birthday deals are another way personalization can manifest, drawing from information the customer inputs when signing up to the newsletter or creating an account.
+Exclusive birthday deals are another way personalisation can manifest, drawing from information the customer inputs when signing up to the newsletter or creating an account.

 Steering away from big data, this focuses on quality over quantity makes things much easier to manage and, most importantly, use.
 The change to individualized experiences signals a move away from information towards insight, describing the divorce of raw data from insightful and contextual information.
 However, special attention should be paid to remain compliant with the regulations with each business requiring a personalized policy, especially for advertising campaigns based on the profiling of customers.